🟣 Purple Dot winding down your plan? See our Migration Guide →

 According to our data, 121-150 days represents the most common fulfillment window at 28.1% of pre-orders, while 20.6% ship within 30 days.
 Your estimated timeline should account for:

-• Shipping and freight: Expected shipping times from the supplier for the product, whether that’s sea or air freight.
+• Shipping and freight: Expected shipping times from the supplier, whether sea or air freight

 • Buffer for unexpected delays: Add 10-20% padding to your estimated timeline

-It’s good to be conservative with your customer-facing shipping statement.
+Be conservative with your customer-facing shipping statement.
 It’s better to over-deliver than create frustration by missing promised dates.
-However, you can always update your shipping statement along the way and send out updates to your customers.
+You can always update your shipping statement along the way and send out updates to your customers.

 Products priced between $25-50 represent 42.7% of individual pre-orders, though the most common listing price range exceeds $250 (26.8% of listings).

-Some pre-order solutions let you offer a discount to customers who want to pay off a deferred-charge pre-order early.
-This can be a good way to improve cashflow and incentivise customers to commit early, whilst giving them the option to pay later if they prefer.
+Pay early and save: Some pre-order solutions let you offer a discount to customers who want to pay off a deferred-charge pre-order early, improving cashflow while giving them the option to pay later.

 • Super early bird: 20% off (first 50 customers)